Pet-friendly weed killers: Use 5 household items to create a safe yard

 Also, vinegar may take several consecutive applications before getting the job done.
 You can always mix it with dish soap for a more potent, homemade, pet-friendly weed killer.
 This will make the vinegar stick to the plant’s leaves longer.

-Like salt, sugar can efficiently make the soil conditions unfavorable so plants can’t grow and develop.
+Like salt, sugar can make soil conditions unfavorable, so plants can’t grow and develop.

-This pet-safe weed killer also attracts pests, like ants, due to its advanced level of sweetness.
+This pet-safe weed killer also attracts pests, such as ants, due to its high level of sweetness.

 You can create an efficient, homemade, pet-friendly weed killer by mixing it with chili pepper powder to prevent this.

-Sprinkle this mixture at will over those pesky weeds, but ensure it doesn’t contact the rest of your plants.
+Sprinkle this mixture at will over those pesky weeds, but ensure it doesn’t come into contact with the rest of your plants.

 Although it might surprise you, cornmeal is another practical pantry staple in the war against unwanted weeds.